armukilan/aws-cloud-practitioner-notes/3. AWS services/Compute/AWS EC2.md

 - **AWS Nitro System** : Provide secure compute for your applications.
 Security is built into the foundation of Amazon EC2 with the AWS Nitro System.
 - **Optimize performance and cost** : Optimize performance and cost with flexible options like AWS Graviton-based instances, Amazon EC2 Spot instances, and AWS Savings Plans.
 - **AWS Migration Tools** : Migrate and build apps with ease using AWS Migration Tools, AWS Managed Services, or Amazon Lightsail.
 Learn how AWS can help.

+## Nitro System

+- A combination of dedicated hardware and lightweight hypervisor enabling faster Innovation and enhanced security
+- All new ec2 instant types use the nitro system
+	- Nitro Cards : specialized cards for VPS, EBS, instant storage and controller cards
+	- Nitro security chips : these are integrated into the motherboard protects Hardware resources
+	- Nitro hypervisor : lightweight hyper visor memory and CPU allocation bare metal like performance
+	- Nitro enclaves?

+## Bare Metal Instance

+- You can launch EC2 instances that have no hypervisor so you can run workloads directly on the hardware for maximum performance and control.
+- We have the M5 and R5 EC2 instances that can run bare metal
+- **Bottle rocket** This is a Linux based open source operating system that is purpose built by AWS for running containers on VMs or bare metal hosts

 ## Use cases